digital-work-lab/thesis-template/README.md

 This repository contains a markdown template for theses and seminar papers.
 For simplicity, we refer to theses exclusively, but the guidelines also apply to seminar papers.
 Below you can find guidelines related to the different aspects of a thesis.

-We recommend using the markdown template, but a Word template can also be made available upon request.

 # Markdown: Why and how?

 **Q:** Why use markdown?